-With this method, you will be going to bed very hungry several times per week, which is not very pleasant and probably unsustainable in the long term.
+With this method, you may go to bed very hungry several times per week, which is not very pleasant and probably unsustainable in the long term.

 The Warrior Diet was popularized by fitness expert Ori Hofmekler.

 The Warrior Diet was one of the first popular diets to include a form of intermittent fasting.

-This diet also emphasizes food choices that are quite similar to a paleo diet — whole, unprocessed foods that resemble what they looked like in nature.
+This diet's food choices are quite similar to that of the paleo diet — mostly whole, unprocessed foods.

 Summary The Warrior Diet encourages subsisting on only small amounts of vegetables and fruits during the day, then eating one huge meal at night.

 You don’t need to follow a structured intermittent fasting plan to reap some of its benefits.
 Another option is to simply skip meals from time to time, such as when you don’t feel hungry or are too busy to cook and eat.

 It’s a myth that people need to eat every few hours lest they hit starvation mode or lose muscle.
 Your body is well equipped to handle long periods of famine, let alone missing one or two meals from time to time.

 Thus, if you're really not hungry one day, skip breakfast and just eat a healthy lunch and dinner.
 Or, if you're travelling somewhere and can't find anything you want to eat, you may be able to do a short fast.

 Skipping one or two meals when you feel inclined to do so is basically a spontaneous intermittent fast.

 Just make sure to eat healthy foods during the other meals.